jcfr/test-book/modules/annotations/README.md

 ![](Slicer4-Annotations-Toolbar.png)

 * Create new annotations by selecting them from the drop down menu.
 Return to rotate mouse mode by clicking on the rotate icon.
-* To place multiple annotations: click on the arrow-down button and check the Persistent checkbox
+* To place multiple annotations: click on the arrow-down button and then click on Persistent option.

 ## Annotations Edit section